Tomorrow Never Dies (soundtrack)

 Tomorrow Never Dies: Music from the Motion Picture is the soundtrack of the 18th James Bond film of the same name.

 David Arnold composed the score of Tomorrow Never Dies, his first full Bond soundtrack.
-Arnold came to the producers' attention due to his successful cover interpretations in Shaken and Stirred: The David Arnold James Bond Project—which featured major artists performing classic James Bond title songs.
+Arnold came to the producers' attention due to his successful cover interpretations in his 1997 album Shaken and Stirred: The David Arnold James Bond Project—which featured major artists performing classic James Bond title songs.